 - Receive the funds

-You'll also learn about alternatives to an MCA.
+And, you'll also learn about alternatives to an MCA.
 Keep reading to learn more.

 A merchant cash advance allows a business owner who accepts credit card payments or has other payment or receivables streams to obtain an advance of the funds regularly flowing through the business’ merchant account.
 A merchant cash advance (MCA) is not a loan, but rather an advance based upon the future revenues or credit card sales of a business.
 A small business can apply for an MCA and have an advance deposited into its account fairly quickly.